hypi-universe/docs-legacy/content/tutorials/04-dateGranularity.md

 In this tutorial we will focus on using `actorRatingsWith` since it is the one that allows grouping data.

-## Using Having and GroupBy with dateGranularity
+## Using GroupBy with dateGranularity

 Now, let's get into some examples.